schedjoules/iOS-SDK/Documentation/docs/Documentation/README.markdown

 ## Requirements

 ### iOS version
-The CalendarStore will at least need iOS5 to function.
-Anything before iOS5 is not supported.
+The CalendarStore will at least need iOS7 to function.

-#### Weak Linking
-If you need to support iOS5 in your app, you must **weak link** the UIKit framework.

 ### Xcode
 Xcode 5 is required for the CalendarStore framework to work.